Azure-Samples/aks-java-deploy-image-from-acr-to-kubernetes/README.md

 - java
 products:
 - azure
-services: Kubernetescluster
+extensions:
-platforms: java
+- services: Kubernetescluster
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Kubernetescluster - Deploy Image From Container Registry To Kubernetes - in Java ##
+# Getting Started with Kubernetescluster - Deploy Image From Container Registry To Kubernetes - in Java #

   Azure Container Registry sample for deploying a container image to Azure Container Service with Kubernetes orchestration.